SnueSnue/navigator/README.md

 // This project is still under construction

-Hello, I use these programs two navigate my school folders, since their names are not very intuitive.
+Hello, I use these two programs to navigate my school folders, since their names are not very intuitive.

 I've deployed them by adding the following to the bottom of my zshrc :))